Advantages and disadvantages of diesel engine

 1. Better Fuel Economy

-When compared to a gasoline engine, one of the main advantages of diesel engine is that it is more fuel efficient and produces better fuel mileage due to two factors.
-The first is that it has a higher compression rating that allows it to generate more power from less fuel.
-The second is that it uses diesel fuel, which has higher energy density than petrol or gasoline due to the fact that it has a longer carbon chain.
-Features such as turbocharger and modern high-pressure fuel injection systems improve better its fuel economy.
+One of the main advantages of a diesel engine is that it is more fuel efficient and produces better fuel mileage due to two factors than a gasoline engine.
+This comes from its higher compression rating which allows it to generate more power from less fuel.
+It also uses diesel fuel.
+This fuel has a higher energy density than petrol or gasoline due to the fact that it has a longer carbon chain.
+Features such as turbochargers and modern high-pressure fuel injection systems improve further its fuel economy.

 2. Absence of Spark Plugs